Bulgaria approves $1.1 bln plan to curb energy prices, help households | Headlines

 - Bulgaria

+Under the plan, the European Union's poorest member country will raise state pensions by an average of about 20%, increase tax benefits for young parents, scrap value-added tax on bread, and cut the tax on heating and natural gas for households to 9% for a year from July.
+The government will also offer a discount of 0.25 levs per liter of petrol, diesel, and liquefied petroleum gas and methane from July until the end of the year and scrap excise duties on natural gas, electricity, and methane.

+Transport companies have been demanding urgent measures to offset high fuel costs.
+Inflation hit 14.4% in April, its highest since 2008.
+Bulgaria, which saw its natural gas supplies cut by Russia at the end of April for refusing to pay in roubles, has rushed to replace them with U.S. liquefied natural gas and increased shipments from Azerbaijan.

-The stimulus package is not expected to push up the country's budget deficit target of 4% of economic output this year and will be financed by increased tax revenues, officials said. ($1 = 1.8593 leva)
+It has argued that the natural gas prices will be cheaper than those of Russia's Gazprom and has asked for an exemption from any European Union embargo on Russian oil.
+The stimulus package is not expected to push up the budget deficit target of 4% of economic output this year and will be financed by increased tax revenues, officials said.

+The package will be partially funded by taxing the "extra" profits of energy firms due to surging oil and gas prices.
+The exact calculations will be determined in a review of the state budget in July, Finance Minister Assen Vassilev said. ($1 = 1.8602 leva)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)